-Adopting the constitution and subject matters of the Arthurian legend, Steinbeck created a "Camelot" on a shabby hillside above Monterey at the California coast and peopled it with a colourful band of knights.
-As Steinbeck chronicles their techniques and feelings, temptations and lusts, he spins a story as compelling, and finally as touched via sorrow, because the recognized legends of the around desk.
+Adopting the constitution and topics of the Arthurian legend, Steinbeck created a "Camelot" on a shabby hillside above Monterey at the California coast and peopled it with a colourful band of knights.
+As Steinbeck chronicles their options and feelings, temptations and lusts, he spins a story as compelling, and eventually as touched through sorrow, because the recognized legends of the around desk.

-Bleak condominium, Dickens’s such a lot bold test within the narration of a posh plot, demanding situations the reader to make connections—between the trendy and the outcast, the gorgeous and the gruesome, the strong and the sufferers.
-Nowhere in Dickens’s later novels is his assault on an uncaring society extra imaginatively embodied, yet nowhere both is the combination of comedy and offended satire extra deftly controlled.
+Bleak residence, Dickens’s so much bold test within the narration of a fancy plot, demanding situations the reader to make connections—between the modern and the outcast, the gorgeous and the grotesque, the robust and the sufferers.
+Nowhere in Dickens’s later novels is his assault on an uncaring society extra imaginatively embodied, yet nowhere both is the aggregate of comedy and offended satire extra deftly controlled.

-According to the genuine tale of Alexander Selkirk, who survived by myself for nearly 5 years on an uninhabited island off the coast of Chile, The Mysterious Island is taken into account via many to be Jules Verne's masterpiece.
-"Wide-eyed mid-nineteenth-century humanistic optimism in a breezy, blissfully readable translation via Stump" (Kirkus Reviews), here's the mesmerizing story of 5 males and a puppy who land in a balloon on a far off, exceptional island of bewildering goings-on and their fight to outlive as they discover the island's mystery.
+In accordance with the real tale of Alexander Selkirk, who survived on my own for nearly 5 years on an uninhabited island off the coast of Chile, The Mysterious Island is taken into account by means of many to be Jules Verne's masterpiece.
+"Wide-eyed mid-nineteenth-century humanistic optimism in a breezy, blissfully readable translation through Stump" (Kirkus Reviews), here's the enchanting story of 5 males and a puppy who land in a balloon on a far flung, marvelous island of bewildering goings-on and their fight to outlive as they discover the island's mystery.

 Se recoge en este volumen l. a. práctica totalidad, exceptuando las llamadas Crónicas italianas, de los relatos de Stendhal.
 El lector podrá encontrar aquí cuentos bastante conocidos como Mina de Vanghel, El bebedizo o El cofre y el fantasma, pero sobre todo un buen número de piezas inéditas o que llevaban muchísimo tiempo sin ser traducidas en español.